adasq/dropbox-v2-api/EXAMPLES.md

 ### files/save_url ([see docs](https://www.dropbox.com/developers/documentation/http/documentation#files-save_url))
-Save a specified URL into a file in user's Dropbox.
+Save the data from a specified URL into a file in user's Dropbox.
+Note that the transfer from the URL must complete within 5 minutes, or the operation will time out and the job will fail.
 If the given path already exists, the file will be renamed to avoid the conflict (e.g. myfile (1).txt).

 ```js
 dropbox({